Stimulated emission: History

 Stimulated emission was a theoretical discovery by Albert Einstein within the framework of the old quantum theory, wherein the emission is described in terms of photons that are the quanta of the EM field.
-Stimulated emission can also occur in classical models, without reference to photons or quantum-mechanics.
-(See also Laser.)
-According to physics professor and director of the MIT-Harvard Center for Ultracold Atoms Daniel Kleppner, Einstein's theory of radiation was ahead of its time and prefigures the modern theory of quantum electrodynamics and quantum optics by several decades.
+Einstein published a series of three papers on this topic.
+The key work was his 1917 paper which introduced spontaneous and stimulated emission, as well as the Einstein coefficients.
+Einstein's theory of radiation was ahead of its time and prefigures the modern theory of quantum electrodynamics and quantum optics by several decades.